VenusteNTEZIMANA/VenusteNTEZIMANA-DATA-STRUCTURE-EXAM-223009022-NTEZIMANAVenuste/OOP_C++_EXAM/README.txt

 Instead of using traditional array indexing, all metric calculations and grade manipulations are done using pointer arithmetic.
 This involves navigating through the grade array using memory address manipulation, which reinforces understanding of low-level operations in C++.
 5. Grade Addition and Removal Functions
 Two functions were implemented to manage grades:
-Add Grade: This creates a new dynamic array one element larger than the current one, copies the existing grades, adds the new grade at the end, deletes the old array, and updates the student’s grade pointer.
+Add Grade: This creates a new dynamic array one element larger than the current one, copies the existing grades, adds the new grade at the end, deletes the old array, and updates the studentâ€™s grade pointer.
-Remove Grade: This does the reverse—creates a new array one element smaller, skips the grade to be removed while copying, deletes the old array, and updates the student's grade pointer.
+Remove Grade: This does the reverseâ€”creates a new array one element smaller, skips the grade to be removed while copying, deletes the old array, and updates the student's grade pointer.
 These functions ensure that memory is properly managed each time grades are added or removed.
 6. Menu-Based User Interface
 The program features a loop-driven text menu that allows users to interact with the system.
 Options include: